HerrMuellerluedenscheid/abedeto/README.md

 Having finished this, run

-    abedeto process [options]
+    abedeto process ARRAY_ID [options]

-to generate some figures which might help to judge about the depth of the event.
+to generate figures which might help to judge about the depth of the event recorded at array ARRAY/_ID.